Absence of sound is not the end of hearing,

 But if I give up writing verse, I'd have nothing left at all! (in Grant 1994, 68)

-In the Mahīśāsaka-vinaya, it is this kind of phenomenon of being addicted to or distracted by art that is mentioned as a reason to ban music for monastics.
-This text tells the story of a group of nuns who went to a music performance (similar to the story mentioned above from the Pāli vinaya).
+In the Mahīśāsaka-Vinaya, it is this kind of phenomenon of being addicted to or distracted by art that is mentioned as a reason to ban music for monastics.
+This text tells the story of a group of nuns who went to a music performance (similar to the story mentioned above from the Pāli Vinaya).
 They got so attached to what they heard that upon returning to the monastic community, the practice of Buddhism no longer had the same appeal to them as before.
 The reason for this is explained in more detail in later Sanskrit sources.
-The Indian master Kamalaśīla writes that song, dance, and instrumental music "will cause self-aggrandizement (rgyags [རྒྱགས]) and arrogance (dregs pa [དྲེགས་པ]), and secondarily, they will keep one in a cyclic existence" (Liu, 2017, 63).
-Vinītadeva, commenting on Śākyaprabha, writes that "since dance and so forth cause one to become extremely happy, but not become sad, for this reason, genuine happiness is the cause for cyclic existence" (Liu, 2017, 63).
+The Indian master Kamalaśīla writes that song, dance, and instrumental music "will cause self-aggrandizement (rgyags [རྒྱགས]) and arrogance (dregs pa [དྲེགས་པ]), and secondarily, they will keep one in a cyclic existence" (Liu 2017, 63).
+Vinītadeva, commenting on Śākyaprabha, writes that "since dance and so forth cause one to become extremely happy, but not become sad, for this reason, genuine happiness is the cause for cyclic existence" (Liu 2017, 63).
 Again, just like the usage of the term viśoka reveals, it seems that the problem with music is its entertaining, joyous aspect.
 Music and art create an illusion of saṃsāra as a happy place.
 Cuilan Liu explains that according to Vinītadeva,

 "the performance or consumption of song, dance and instrumental music can bring happiness and dispel sorrow.
-For this reason, one who watches such musical performances would be content with worldly life and fail to see the peril of attachment to cyclic existence" (Liu 2017, 63).
+For this reason, one who watches such musical performances would be content with worldly life and fail to see the peril of attachment to cyclic existence."
+(Liu 2017, 63)

 So far in our review, it might seem like music from a monastic perspective has few values on its own.
 The early Buddhist communities only recognized the mundane, practical effects that the chanting of liturgy in a melodious voice had; it could help the listener concentrate on the meaning of the text and could help her remember it more easily.
 Although not mentioned in any texts that I am aware of, the monastic community must also have recognized how the chanting serves to calm the listener and create a more serene setting that in turn helps in developing faith in the Buddhist teachings.
-As Wei Li notes,
+As Wei Li (1992) notes,

 "music for sense-pleasure is against Buddhist moral tenet, thus, is not tolerated; monastic chanting, rather than being a conventional notion of musical performance, is a utilitarian vehicle for religious ritual and a means for individuals to regulate their behaviors."
-(Wei Li, 1992, 83).
+(Wei Li 1992, 83)

-The value of music is thus only as a upāya.
+The value of music is thus only as an upāya.
 It is a skillful mean—a pedagogical teaching method.
 This idea relates to the classical notion of the arts as "the sugar-coating of bitter medicine".
 Such an attitude to the arts goes back to the view on literature expressed by the Indian Buddhist author Aśvaghoṣa (80-150) in his famous second-century poem Saudarananda.
 At the end of the poem, Aśvaghoṣa addresses the audience directly as an author:

 “This composition on the subject of liberation is for calming the reader, not for his pleasure.
 It is fashioned out of the medicine of poetry with the intention of capturing an audience whose minds are on other things.
 Thinking how it could be made pleasant, I have handled in it things other than liberation, things introduced due to the character of poetry, as bitter medicine is mixed with honey.” (in Reich 2016, 388)

 "under ideal conditions, a poem would be written without any figures of speech or literary qualities at all, in the style of a śāstra, and that literary figures and beautiful language are at best a concession to the weakness of the reader, who would otherwise be distracted.
-Their purpose is not to enable an experience that couldn’t be obtained any other way, but to enable an experience that should have been obtained in other ways, had the readers been more intelligent and disciplined" (Reich, 2016, 389).
+Their purpose is not to enable an experience that couldn’t be obtained any other way, but to enable an experience that should have been obtained in other ways, had the readers been more intelligent and disciplined" (Reich 2016, 389).

 The fruit—that is the effect—of śastra and poetry is exactly the same, and ideally only the former would be necessary.